 Furthermore organisations and individuals become vulnerable to litigation when personal records are not properly maintained or destroyed.

 DATA BREACH PENALTIES

-Soon the maximum penalty for a data breach* will be:
+The maximum penalty for a data breach* is:

 - $1,700,000 for government agencies and private organisations

 - $340,000 for individuals

 Personal Information can be as simple as hard copies of emails, orders and accounts; or written notes from client contacts, meetings and phone calls.